Pyrax/react-netlify-forms/README.md

 [![NPM](https://img.shields.io/npm/v/react-netlify-forms.svg)](https://www.npmjs.com/package/react-netlify-forms) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

+## Before using:

+This component must be used with Server-Side Rendering (SSR) because Netlify searches for a `data-netlify` attribute on HTML form tags to setup their Forms backend for you.

+_Recommendations for SSR: GatsbyJS, Next.js, react-static_

 ## Features

-- Provides support for file uploads through standard input fields.
+- Support for file uploads.
-- Spam prevention using honeypot fields and reCAPTCHA.
+- Spam prevention through honeypot and reCAPTCHA components exported from this package.
 - Can be used alone or together with form libraries such as Formik.
-- Tested components for Netlify Forms.

 ## Install